cultuurnet/uitpas-voordelen-search/README.md

 - Run the app using the local Node.js server:  `yarn start`
 - Go to [http://localhost:3000/](http://localhost:3000/)

+NB: If you want to change the CSS source code, you need to make changes to the SASS files in `src/sass` and compile them to `index.css`.
+This can be done by running this command: `yarn run watch-css`

 ## How to run the app in production?

 - Run the following command to create the production build: `yarn run build`